 Growth: Reduction in greenhouse gases to spur long-term prosperity

 A federal global warming program that caps and reduces emissions would benefit the economy in two ways.
-First, it would help the
+First, it would help the United States avoid the enormous costs of unchecked global warming, including damage from fiercer storms, and more illnesses, drought, and floods.
+A carbon cap-and-trade program would also spur significant new investment in clean energy technologies including renewables, energy efficiency, and carbon capture and storage.

 A cap-and-trade program that auctions all pollution allowances would yield significant revenues for investment in clean energy industries.
 For instance, Rep. Ed Markey’s (D-MA) iCAP bill, H.R.
 6186, would generate an estimated $200 billion a year from the auction of pollution allowances.
 The bill would grant four out of five American households a share of half this revenue to offset any short-term increase in energy costs.
 The remaining revenue would be invested in clean energy technologies, creating millions of permanent well-paying jobs.